ehendrix23/tesla_dashcam/README.rst

                                 DIAMOND: Front camera center top, side cameras below front camera left and right of front, and rear camera center bottom.
                                 HORIZONTAL: All cameras in horizontal line: left, left pillar, front, rear, right pillar, right.
                             (default: FULLSCREEN)
+      --camera_position CLIP_POS [CLIP_POS ...]
+                            Set camera clip position within video.
+Selecting this will override the layout selected!
+                            The camera clip scale will be set to 1280x960, use scale to adjust accordingly.
+                            Default layout is:
+                                Front: 0x0
+                                Rear: <front x-pos + width>x0
+                                Left Pillar: 0x<max(front y-pos + height,rear y-pos + height)>
+                                Right Pillar: <left pillar x-pos + width>x<max(front y-pos + height,rear ypos + height)>
+                                Left: 0x<max(<left pillar y-pos + height>, <right pillar y-pos + height>
+                                Right: <left-pillar x-pos + width>x<max(<left pillar y-pos + height>, <right pillar y-pos + height>
+                            Using this together with argument camera_order allows one to completely customize the layout Note that layout chosen also determines camera clip size and thus default position.
+See scale for respective sizing.
+                            Further, changing the scale of a camera clip would further impact potential positioning.for example:
+                              --camera_position camera=left 640x480                          Position left camera at 640x480
+                              --camera_position camera=right x_pos=640                        Position right camera at x-position 640, y-position based on layout
+                              --camera_position camera=front y_pos=480                        Position front camera at x-position based on layout, y-position at 480
+                              --camera_position camera=rear  1280x960                        Position rear camera at 1280x960
+                              --camera_position camera=left_pillar 0x960                     Position left pillar camera at 0x960
+                            (default: None)
+      --camera_order CLIP_ORDER
+                            Determines the order of processing the camera.
+Normally this is not required unless there is overlap.
+                            When using argument camera_position it is possible to overlap cameras partially or completely, by then leveraging this argument one can determine which camera will be on top and which one will be bottom.
+Default order is: left, right, front, rear, left_pillar, right_pillar.
+If there is no overlap then the order does not matter.
+                            If not all cameras are specified then default order will be followed for those not specified, and thus be more on top.for example:
+                              --camera_order front,rear,left,right,left_pillar,right_pillar    Makes it that right_pillar will be on top, then left_pillar, then right, then left, then rear, and front at the bottom.
+                            (default: front,rear,left,right,left_pillar,right_pillar)
       --perspective         Show side cameras in perspective. (default: False) --scale CLIP_SCALE [CLIP_SCALE ...]
                             Set camera clip scale for all clips, scale of 1 is 1280x960 camera clip.